Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 Pro Tip: Ensure that you have removed any excess moisture from the surface of the steaks before placing on the grill, this will help to sear the meat.

-Step Three – Grill Temperature Check
+Step Three – Heat up the Grill Grates for Searing

 Depending on the thickness of your steaks, you are going to cook them a little differently.

-If you are cooking thick steaks, like filet mignon, which many times can be 1.5-2 inches thick or more, you will want to first sear the outside over high direct heat until the outside is cookied to your satisfaction, usually 2-3 minutes per side.
+If you are cooking thick steaks, like filet mignon, which many times can be 1.5-2 inches thick or more, you will want to first sear the outside over high direct heat until the outside is cooked to your satisfaction, usually 2-3 minutes per side.

 The inside of the steak is likely still too underdone to enjoy so you will want to move them to a lower indirect area on a higher grill grate, or usually where they can continue to cook and gradually come up to temperature without the outsides of the steaks burning.